 In any HMRC tax investigation, the time limits must be observed by HMRC.

-In income tax, HMRC can open a civil enquiry into a tax return if they give notice to the taxpayer and do so within the time limit.
-The time limit allowed is in section 9A(2) Taxes Management Act 1970 and is basically 12 months from when the return was filed if that occurred on or before the filing date (the 31st January following the end of the tax year on 5 April).
+In income tax, HMRC can open a civil enquiry into a tax return if notice is given to the taxpayer within the time limit.
+The time limit allowed is in section 9A(2) Taxes Management Act 1970, and is basically 12 months from when the return was filed, if that occurred on or before the filing date (the 31st January following the end of the tax year on 5 April).

-When the notice was sent late and HMRC cancel it, the enquiry will be treated as settled by agreement between the taxpayer and HMRC.
+If the notice was sent late and HMRC had to cancel it, the enquiry will be treated as settled by agreement between the taxpayer and HMRC.

 The Tax Enquiry

 HMRC’s tax investigation process and investigation into the return can vary widely.
 Examples include:

 - concentrating on a single entry in the return because it looks wrong

 - looking at the deductibility of various expenses shown in the profit and loss figures, e.g. section 24 interest claimed by landlords